 This course focuses on neuroanatomy and neurophysiology, and the current neuroscience evidence, as it applies to occupational therapy assessment and intervention.
 Additional topics include, but are not limited to, neuroscience as it relates to sensory function, behavior, cognition, and motor control.
-Application of current neuro-rehabilitation models will also be included.
+Application of current neuro-rehabilitation models will also be include

-OT 559: RESEARCH I: DESIGN AND DEVELOPMENT
+OT 559: RESEARCH I: DESIGN AND DEVELOPMENT ent

 This course is an introduction to graduate research.
-Learners examine the quality of evidence to guide OT practice decisions.
-The course includes the use of search engines and relevant resources.
-The scholarship process includes the critique of the quality of evidence related to the developing a research project.
+Learners examine how the quality of evidence guides occupational therapy practice decisions.
+The course provides students the ability to explore and learn various search strategies and databases to examine relevant sources.
+The scholarship process includes the search and analysis of available quantitative and qualitative evidence related to current practice.